csoeller/soellerlab-py3-git/content/pages/openings.md

 src="{filename}/images/research/adaptive-optics-astro.jpg" width="150"
 alt="adaptive optics in astronomy"> In astronomy, adaptive optics using deformable mirrors has revolutionised ground based observation.
-Shown on the left, a telecope is shooting a laser into the sky to create a [_guide star_](http://en.wikipedia.org/wiki/Guide_star), using deformable mirror technology.
+Shown on the left, a telescope is shooting a laser into the sky to create a [_guide star_](http://en.wikipedia.org/wiki/Guide_star), using deformable mirror technology.

-In microscopy, we have only recently begun to use deformable mirrors for flexible and dynamic conntrol of the optical properties.
-Deformable mirrors enable us to change the optical [aberrations](http://en.wikipedia.org/wiki/Optical_aberration), either to compensate for aberrations in the system, or, as we intend here, to deliberately introduce abberations that allow us to improve the ability to localise individual molecules in 3D.
+In microscopy, we have only recently begun to use deformable mirrors for flexible and dynamic control of the optical properties.
+Deformable mirrors enable us to change the optical [aberrations](http://en.wikipedia.org/wiki/Optical_aberration), either to compensate for aberrations in the system, or, as we intend here, to deliberately introduce aberrations that allow us to improve the ability to localise individual molecules in 3D.

 <img style="float:right; border-left:12px solid white"